Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 Because the router itself is performing NAT (Network Address Translation), SPI

-(Stateful Packet Inspection) and other taks that takes processing time
+(Stateful Packet Inspection) and other tasks (eg: Parental Controls) that

 An example: On a gigabit LAN, I tested Mbps speed between two PC's and got 941 Mbps

 (very close to the 949 Mbps maximum; graph upper right).
 But this only tests

 the built-in "switch" inside the router on the LAN, which is rated and expected to